Order your copy at http://www.in-deptheditions.com/books.html

 ABOUT THE WRITING OF FATAL CROSSING

 In analyzing the newly uncovered data, the author has been able to conclude with a significant degree of certainty the reasons for the tragic accident and those reasons go far beyond such things as mechanical failure or a storm.
 Whether those who read the book are aviators, enthusiasts, or just those who enjoy a good read, this book contains lessons for all.
 Most importantly, this book provides some answers for the still-living family members of the victims, who until now had to sort through such nonsense as the “Lake Michigan Triangle.”
-It is the author’s deep regret that in providing those answers, the families must suffer through the more disturbing and gruesome details.
+It is the author’s deep regret that in providing those answers, the families must suffer through the more disturbing details.

-Fatal Crossing has been very well received and is now in its third printing.
+Fatal Crossing has been very well received and is now in its fourth printing.
 Numerous accolades have poured in from readers, some who had heard about the accident, others who never did until the book came out, and some who had a personal connection to the Flight.
 Below are a few selected comments.

 “This book wonderfully balances the details, which have been exhaustively researched: The carnage with the strings of the heart; the searches in the water and in the archives; in the lives of those ended that day; and in those loved ones who lived on, scarred by lack of closure.
 This book provides that closure.
 My search has ended.
 It put me softly by Ben and Slava’s graveside.
 It quieted my questions and brought light to still the dark thoughts of my loved one’s mysterious passings.
 This book, and the untiring efforts to find answers to this fatal crossing, honor my grandparents, my family, and me.”

 — George Heuston, Grandson of Benjamin and Slava Heuston, victims of Flight 2501.